tinganho/express-request-language/README.md

 Set the change language URL.
 Lets say that you set the value to `/languages/{language}` in your configurations.
 If you visit with your browser the URL path `/languages/en-US`.
 It will change your language cookie value to `en-US`.
 It will redirect back to the origin URL if you send a referrer header and default to `/` if it don't send a referrer header.

 #### queryName (optional) \{Object\}
 You can optionally set the language using a query string.
 This option allows you to set the name of the query parameter that triggers the language setting.
+The default value is `language`.

 ```js
 var middleware = requestLangauge({